Understanding And Overcoming Survivor’s Guilt

 What is survivor’s guilt?

-Survivor's guilt is a phenomenon many people experience after living through a life-threatening situation, often when one or more people do not survive.
-People experiencing this complicated emotional reaction often feel guilty that they survived when others died or believe they could have done more to save lives or prevent damage, regardless of whether they could have changed the situation.
+Survivor's guilt, or survivor’s remorse, is a feeling many people experience after living through a life-threatening situation—especially when one or more people who experienced the same situation did not survive or experience additional harm.
+It’s a complicated emotional reaction that often stems from the individual feeling like they could have done more to save lives or prevent damage, regardless of whether they could have actually, realistically changed the situation.

-• Flashbacks or feelings of reliving the traumatic event
+• Flashbacks or frequently reliving the traumatic event

 • Obsessive fixation on the event

-• Drastic changes in eating and sleep habits
+• Drastic changes to eating and sleep habits

 • Physical symptoms like headache, nausea, racing heart, or stomachache